roitberg-group/lammps-ani/examples/benchmark/README.md

 | 43911876 | 56       | 0.17   | 3.936       | 172.835       |
 | 43911876 | 64       | 0.192  | 4.445       | 195.173       |

-Here is the plot

 ![44M](resc/capsid.png)

+The results demonstrate an increasing performance trend as the number of GPUs are augmented.
+Despite the large size of the capsid system, the strong scaling performance continues to improve with more resources, suggesting good scalability of the algorithm in large systems.

 For a comparison:
 Our speed:
-3.9 timesteps/s on 56 GPUs.
+- 3.9 timesteps/s on 56 GPUs.
 (FP32)
 Allegro:
-3.9 timesteps/s on 2048 GPUs
+- 3.9 timesteps/s on 2048 GPUs
-8.7 timesteps/s on 5120 GPUs
+- 8.7 timesteps/s on 5120 GPUs

-## saturation test on a single GPU
+## Single GPU Saturation Test
 The goal of this benchmarking is to determine the saturation point of a single GPU, beyond which increasing the system size does not yield further performance improvement.

 | atoms   | ns/day | timesteps/s | Matoms_step/s |